WHAT TO BRING

 - Will I get bored if I travel alone?
 This event is ideal for solo travellers.
 The entire programme is designed to encourage mingling, and all Bear Carnival events are frankly attitude-free, as everyone will tell you.

 - What kind of men do you expect?
 We are offering both “relaxing” and “wild” activities so bears and friends of all ages, builds and interests feel welcome: bears, cubs, chubs, daddies, musclebears, admirers… You name it.
-Please have a look at the gallery to check out what kind of men do usually attend our events.

 - What about hooking up?
 Expect some surprises in some cabins and the dark forest around…